Project Description

 Objectives

-NICA is pleased to acknowledge, with sincere thanks, the donation of a new trailer for the NICA boat donated by Bendigo Bank.
+NICA is pleased to acknowledge, with sincere thanks, the donation of a grant of $23,952 for the purchase of boat equipment including a new outboard engine, trailer and safety equipment.
 The NICA boat is used for river monitoring and management, rubbish collection and environmental surveys such as mangroves, shorebirds populations etc.